Plan one loan cancellation criteria.

 Deferment eligibility

-To qualify for deferment, students must meet specific criteria, such as being enrolled in a qualifying course or facing financial hardship.
+Students must meet specific criteria to qualify for deferment, such as enrolling in a qualifying course or facing financial hardship.
 Evidence requirements include income details, bank statements, and proof of benefits received.

-During deferment, interest continues to accrue on the loan balance.
-This can lead to an increase in the overall amount owed.
-It’s crucial to understand the terms of deferment to avoid unexpected costs.
+During deferment, interest continues to accrue on the loan balance, which can increase the overall amount owed.
+Understanding the terms of deferment is crucial to avoid unexpected costs.

 Repayment options post-deferment

 After deferment ends, students have various repayment options available.
-These include standard repayment plans, income-driven repayment plans, or making voluntary payments during deferment to reduce interest accumulation.
+These include standard, income-driven repayment plans or voluntary payments made during deferment to reduce interest accumulation.

-It’s essential to explore all repayment options and choose one that aligns with your financial situation.
+Exploring all repayment options and choosing one that aligns with your financial situation is essential.
 Making informed decisions can help manage debt effectively.

 Benefits of proactive repayment strategies

-Proactively managing student loans by exploring repayment options can lead to several benefits.
-These include reducing overall debt, avoiding default, and improving credit scores.
+Exploring repayment options can help students manage their loans more proactively, reducing overall debt, avoiding default, and improving credit scores.

 Dealing with student loan arrears